Superrehtard/old_diaspora_wiki/Git-Workflow.md

 Then, you can push your new branch to GitHub, like this (replace 359-aspect-names with your branch name):

 ~~~
-$ git push origin 359-aspect-names
+$ git flow feature publish 359-aspect-names
 ~~~

 You should be able to log into your GitHub account, switch to the branch, and see that your changes have been committed.
-Then click the Pull button to request that your commits get merged into the Diapsora development trunk.
+Then click the Pull button to request that your commits get merged into the Diaspora development trunk.

 ## Keep Your Repository Up to Date